Winds-Studio/DeathMessages/README.md

 ## TODOs

-- Adventure - To replace the replaceAll and bukkit ChatColor
+> - Adventure - To replace the replaceAll and bukkit ChatColor
-- Command system, tab complete and some refactor
+> - Command system, tab complete and some refactor
-- Look into get entity name
+> - Look into get entity name
-- Add version comment in config
+> - Add version comment ins config
-- Config
+> - Config
-- Improve hoverEvent(opt code/showItem or showEntity)
+> - Improve hoverEvent(opt code/showItem or showEntity)
+> - VersionChecker & Custom bstats charts
-- More issues can track in [here](https://bbs.breeze.asia/d/128-si-wang-ti-shi-wen-ti)
+> - More issues can track in [here](https://bbs.breeze.asia/d/128-si-wang-ti-shi-wen-ti)

 ## Special Thanks To: